Police dog handler from Leeds who had to give up job he loved took his own life day before new role, inquest told

 Mr Atkinson, the father of a baby daughter and step-father to two boys, was found in the garage of his home in Oulton near Rothwell on October 7 2018.

-He had been due to return to work the following day after a 17-month abscence due to health problems.
+He had been due to return to work the following day after a 17-month absence due to health problems.

 Recording a verdict of suicide, assistant coroner Sarah Watson, said: "It seems his job was his life, certainly being with the dogs and being outdoors."